 Notsuke Peninsula

-Around GW, sightseeing boats and tidal fishing experiences begin.
-There are many riders, and at the Nature Center in the middle of Notsuke Peninsula, you can heal the fatigue of your trip with soft ice cream and fresh milk from Betsukai Town.
+Visitors can also relax at the Nature Center in the middle of Notsuke Peninsula with soft-serve ice cream and fresh milk from Betsukai Town.

 • * Please note that the text shown on this page includes machine translations.